What can a wife focus on to strengthen sexual intimacy with her husband?

 1. The latest/expensive fad

-So I don’t feel like I am missing out in our love life when I can’t splurge on the latest intimacy conference, fancy candles or edible underwear.
+So I don’t feel like I am missing out in our love life when I can’t splurge on the latest intimacy conference, or fancy candles or edible underwear.

 These are nice (if you fancy them) but they probably fall in the category of aids and spice, not necessities.